 Bar Stools Get A Whole New Look

-When I found these in my in-law’s attic, I had no idea what I would do with them.
-Surely they have some hidden potential, and you know I can’t pass up anything that’s wood and FREE.
+When I found these backless stools in my in-laws’ attic, I had no idea what I would do with them.
+Surely, they have some hidden potential, and you know I can’t pass up anything that’s wood and FREE.
 So, I grabbed them.

 Back Story.
 My husband lost both his parents in the last two years, so I wanted to do something special for him and in memory of his stepmother, who loved plants and gardening as much as I do.
 I always coveted her African Violet plants, which were always in bloom no matter what time of the year we visited.
 I also inherited the plant, and I haven’t killed it yet.

-That’s when I had this idea of turning these wood bar stools into plant stands (a new life)—reincarnated for our sunroom.
+That’s when I thought of turning these wood bar stools into plant stands (a new life)—reincarnated for our sunroom.

 This was such an easy DIY, and they will be used to hold my plants in winter during the cold months.
 Yes, we have cold weather in Texas.
 SHOCKER!

-My vision was to give them a somewhat modern look with a bit of a farmhouse vibe.
-I’ve been obsessed with the raw wood and paint combinations lately.
-Especially when it involves leg wood legs.
-I had a vision.
+I envisioned giving these old bar stools a modern look with a farmhouse vibe.
+I’ve been obsessed with raw wood and paint combinations lately, especially when they involve natural wood legs.
+With the help of Pinterest, I had a vision for my color scheme—a classic look with clean lines.

 STEP 1: Before starting any wood furniture makeovers, inspect the pieces for structural damage and make necessary repairs.
 Vintage furniture, and especially wood stools, almost always need repairing.
 However, I was pleasantly surprised that these were in good shape even after being stored in the attic.
 They just needed a little love.